N5ZY Co-Pilot: VHF Contest Automation for Rovers

 - Existing tools dropping QSOs – Apps using UDP multicast are fire-and-forget; when two radios decode simultaneously, packets vanish.
 Most also only support two WSJT-X instances, which doesn’t cut it for a multi-band rover setup

-- Manual grid updates – Every boundary crossing means updating N1MM+, all three WSJT-X instances, and hoping you don’t fat-finger it after 10 hours of contesting
+- Manual grid updates – Every boundary crossing means updating N1MM+, all three WSJT-X instances, and hoping I didn’t fat-finger it after 10 hours of contesting or after a distraction

 - No situational awareness – Who else is on the band?
-Is there a Sporadic-E opening you’re missing?
+Is there a Sporadic-E opening I’m missing?

 The Solution

-The Co-Pilot runs on my rover laptop and handles all of this automatically.
+The N5ZY Co-Pilot runs on my rover laptop and handles all of this automatically.

 Core Features